Georgian Cheese in Georgian Cuisine

 IMERETIAN (With or without holes, "Chkinti kveli" or "Imeruli")

 Location: Western Georgia, Imereti

-A young lightly salted cow milk cheese.
-Is prepared from the fresh, not boiled milk, that preserves its wholesome features.
+A young lightly salted cow milk cheese is prepared from fresh, not boiled milk, which preserves its wholesome features.
 It refers to "not processed" type of cheese.

 DAMBALKHACHO (Blue cheese)